eldruin/ds1307-rs/README.md

 This is a platform agnostic Rust driver for the DS1307 real-time clock, based on the [`embedded-hal`](https://github.com/japaric/embedded-hal) traits.

+This driver allows you to:
+- Read and set date and time in 12-hour and 24-hour format.
+See: `get_datetime`
+- Enable and disable the real-time clock.
+See: `set_running`
+- Read and write user RAM.
+See: `read_ram`
+- Control square-wave output.
+See: `enable_square_wave_output`

 ## The device

 The DS1307 serial real-time clock (RTC) is a low-power, full binary-coded